Alex Lovell: Live productions

 Lovell began her career as a stage actress, in roles which included Linda in Blood Brothers at the Birmingham Repertory Theatre.
 In 1997, she joined the Playdays live tour where she puppeteered and voiced Why Bird.

-Lovell has also appeared in Pantomime on several occasions including in Cinderella at The New Theatre, Woking in 2002–2003.
+Lovell has also appeared in pantomime on several occasions including in Cinderella at The New Theatre, Woking in 2002–2003.

 Children's television

 Lovell's first television role was as a presenter on the Fun Song Factory television series in 1998.
-She was later appointed as the female presenter for Disney Channel's Playhouse Disney strand with fellow-Fun Song Factory presenter Dave Benson Phillips which began in September 1999, and latterly, on the Playhouse Disney Channel.
-She and Dave were made redundant from the network in August 2006.
+She was later appointed as the female presenter for Disney Channel's Playhouse Disney strand with fellow-Fun Song Factory presenter Dave Benson Phillips which began in September 1999, and latterly, on the Playhouse Disney Channel, until they were made redundant from the network in late August 2006.

-She also had roles in several other children's shows, portraying Miss Thing in the CITV series Timmy Towers and appeared in one episode of the BBC One sitcom My Dad's the Prime Minister, as 'Saskia', a disc jockey.
+She also had roles in several other children's shows, portraying Miss Thing in the second series of CITV's Timmy Towers and appeared in one episode of the BBC One sitcom My Dad's the Prime Minister, as 'Saskia', a disc jockey.

-2000-2007
+2000–2007

 Lovell's first television acting role outside children's television was as a presenter for Bid-up.tv within the channel's launch in October 2000.
 The following year, she was poached by rival shopping channel Auction World.tv and began presenting during the launch window as well.
 She later began presenting on Auction World's sister network Chase-it.tv until the channel's parent company went insolvent in November 2004 following a £450,000 fine by Ofcom.

-For a time in 2002, Lovell presented the "iPlay" and "Game Central" strands on Challenge? until they were both dropped at the end of the year.
+For a time in 2002, Lovell presented the "iPlay" and "Game Central" strands on Challenge until they were both dropped at the end of the year.

 In August 2002, Lovell's next move was presenting BrainTeaser on Five.
 Initially, she shared the presentation with a selection of other presenters, but from 2006 until the last show on 7 March 2007, she was the sole presenter except for occasional breaks.
 She was the only presenter on the show who lasted the entirety of the show's run-up to its axing in March 2007 after the 2007 British premium-rate phone-in scandal.

-Lovell moved into regional news by joining the BBC Points West team in July 2005, becoming its lead female anchor, a role she retains to this day.
-Until 2020, she normally co-presented with fellow-presenter David Garmston until COVID-19 related cuts removed co-presenting roles, with Lovell now presenting alone.
+Lovell moved into regional news by joining the BBC Points West team in July 2005, becoming its lead female anchor.
+Until 2020, she normally co-presented alongside David Garmston until COVID-19 related cuts removed co-presenting roles, with Lovell then presenting alone.

 With BrainTeaser being produced in Endemol's Bristol studios, Lovell also did a voice-over role for Channel 4's Deal or No Deal, which she continued until the viewers' competition was dropped in October 2007.
 She also did a narration role for Fool Around With.